Sandra Eula Lee

 February 19-March 19

-Celebrating the opening of CEAC's new space!
+Celebrating the opening of

 Group exhibition with works by Klitsa Antoniou, Kristjan Gudmundsson, Li Yang, Marlene Dumas, Huang Xiaoqin, Ronny Delrue, G.J. de Rook, Cecile van der Heiden, Yun-fei Ji, Kan Xuan, Pieter Holstein, Mira Sanders, Jia Zhixing, Zeng Huanguang, Collette Hosmer, Chloe Morrison, Qin Jian, Jonas Ohlsson & Jennifer Tee